 The types of documents you are required to provide DC DMV depend on the type of driver license you are seeking to obtain.
 To learn what documents you need to successfully complete your transaction, use DC DMV's online Document Verification Guide by clicking the link below:

-If you get a REAL ID driver license, you will be able to designate certain options regarding voting, organ donation, Selective Service eligibility and veteran status.
-If you get a Limited Purpose driver license, you will be able to make a designation on your license regarding organ donation.
+If you get a REAL ID driver license, you will be able to designate certain options regarding voting, organ donation, Selective Service eligibility, veteran status and special designation indicators such as Autism, Hearing Impaired, and Intellectual Disability.
+If you get a Limited Purpose driver license, you will be able to make a designation on your license regarding organ donation as well as the special designation indicators.
 More information on these designations is available at the link below:

 DC DMV offers two different licenses for District residents, the REAL ID driver license and the Limited Purpose ID driver license, as well as driver permits, provisional and conditional licenses, commercial licenses, and motorcycle endorsements.
 Information on each type of license, license revocation and reinstatement, driver records, and other Driver Services related to licenses, is located at the pages listed below: